|

 Cooper says the scenes with the Silesian pirate Tigranes (Herbert Lom) were also rewritten to underscore the futility of the revolt.
 The pirate never seriously thinks Spartacus has a chance.
 Auteurists will note that Tigranes offers an escape route for Spartacus and selected high officers and their families.
 The gesture was later echoed in Dr. Strangelove when a plan is proposed to hide America's military command and their families away from nuclear fallout in mineshaft bunkers.

-Some (reportedly) rewritten dialogue passages make Spartacus look, if anything, bigger.
+Some (reportedly) rewritten dialogue passages make Spartacus look, if anything, Larger.
 When Antoninus (Tony Curtis) asks the defeated hero if they could have won, the original answer was barely more than a plain "I guess not".
 The revised answer becomes a traditional position paper for lost liberal causes: "Perhaps just by opposing the Romans we won a victory."

 Trumbo seems to protest too much, as Spartacus ended up being a popular forum for his liberal ideas.
 In much of his earlier writing Trumbo oversimplified moral concepts while trumpeting the inherent nobility of the average man, if uncorrupted by political power structures.
 His eloquent WW2 scripts overflow with idealistic sentiments about the grand Utopia of justice and harmony that will exist when the Axis is defeated.
 Sometimes his anti-fascism gets a bit crude, as in the manipulative A Guy Named Joe, which stipulates a bizarre heaven run by a Christian Army Air Corps.
 Brr.

+Spartacus drips with Trumbo liberal optimism.
+Slave Spartacus begins as little more than a hostile brutalized animal, yet matures as psychologically unscarred adult with a fully realized natural wisdom and gentleness.
+Add the love of a good woman and Spartacus transforms into Abraham Lincoln, complete with eloquent stump speeches about the hopes and dreams of the common man.
 2 Stanley Kubrick probably thought this aspect of the script was completely wrong; Kubrick definitely occupies an intellectual position just this side of the absolute cynicism preached by Georges Clouzot (The Wages of Fear) and Luis Buñuel (Los Olvidados).
-Buñuel was particularly successful in selling the disillusioning, Boys Town - deflating message that poverty, ignorance and brutality do not foster nobility, justice or even human decency.
+Buñuel was particularly successful in selling the disillusioning, Boys Town -- deflating message that poverty, ignorance and brutality do not foster nobility, justice or even human decency.
 The feisty Spaniard must certainly have rejected Trumbo's notion of a Utopian slave society.

 In Spartacus, being a Roman slave seems almost to guarantee an elevated moral potential.
 Inhuman treatment at the gladiator school produces not savage beasts but noble warriors for justice.
-Kubrick's own take on this can be seen in Full Metal Jacket, where the Marine Corps' similar gladiator school produces a mix of rational soldiers, conscienceless killers, and an outright psycho.
+Kubrick's own take on this can be seen in Full Metal Jacket, where the Marine Corps' similar gladiator school yields a mix of rational soldiers, conscienceless killers, and an outright psycho.
 Kubrick's subversive talent lies in the fact that he's able to say that USMC boot camp training is in essence a Clockwork Orange - style Ludovico treatment in reverse ... and get away with it.

 Dalton Trumbo and Kubrick produce excellent results in the emotional backbone of the story.
-Whether or not Kubrick was proud of his accomplishment, his hard edge brings Trumbo's love for the common man to life, and makes powerful moments from what must have been mawkish on the page: "I love you like the father I never knew, Spartacus" 3 Perhaps Spartacus didn't inspire a popular uprising against the blacklist ("Lists of the disloyal have been compiled!") or make its viewers see America as an evil Roman Republic, but it did thrust a liberal's view of history at a generation raised on conservative 50s films.
+Whether or not Kubrick was proud of his accomplishment, his hard edge brings Trumbo's love for the common man to life and makes powerful moments from what must have been mawkish on the page: "I love you like the father I never knew, Spartacus" 3 Perhaps Spartacus didn't inspire a popular uprising against the blacklist ("Lists of the disloyal have been compiled!") or make its viewers see America as an evil Roman Republic, but it did thrust a liberal's view of history at a generation raised on conservative 50s films.
 Spartacus is still Trumbo's supreme character, the idealistic, noble Man he believes will struggle forever against tyranny.
 When the defeated gladiators all claim to be Spartacus, Trumbo's vision is borne out: 'Just by opposing tyranny,' Spartacus has inspired his followers with his example.

 Under the restraint of this studio-controlled project, where he was but one power center among several, Stanley Kubrick proved himself the equal of any Hollywood veteran.
-His genre-mandated duels and battles are refreshingly superior - the fight with a trident-wielding Draba (Woody Strode) is still the best scene of its kind.
+His genre-mandated duels and battles are indeed superior -- the fight with a trident-wielding Draba (Woody Strode) is still the best scene of its kind.
 And the formal, cold power of the massing of a landscape-covering Roman legion, even if arranged by second-unit directors (as implied by Cooper) fits in well with Kubrick's often unique way of expressing himself.
 After five minutes of choreographed marching, with massive squares of soldiers rearranging themselves like football linebackers directed by Busby Berkeley, the message is clear: Spartacus Is Going to Lose.
-4 One might imagine an unfettered Kubrick skipping the battle proper and jump-cutting from this staggering vision, right to the battle aftermath, just as he ellipsed all of human history with a jump cut in 2001.
+4 One might imagine an unfettered Kubrick skipping the battle proper and jump-cutting from this staggering vision, right to the battle aftermath, just as he skipped over all of human history with a jump cut in 2001.

 The bleakness of Kubrick's final vision comes through, even with Kirk Douglas's overemphatic close-ups at the conclusion.
 A road curves up a hill almost to infinity, picketed every few feet with another martyr to tyranny.
 The hopeful part of the scene, the baby escaping to freedom, is for Trumbo a dream of the future.
 For Kubrick the baby is simply escaped.
-The Roman Empire will continue stronger than ever and there will be no vindicating 'Son of Spartacus' to make us all 'feel better' about slavery.
+The Roman Empire will continue stronger than ever and there will be no vindicating 'Son of Spartacus' to make us all feel better about slavery.
 5

 Universal's DVD of Spartacus is quite good.
 With its greater ability to manipulate color, the video picture looks better than the 1991 restored 70mm release prints that in some scenes struggled mightily with grain and fluctuating picture quality.
 The audio is excellent; note that the 1960 style of multi-channel sound cutting made voices bounce around the theater speakers instead of staying rooted screen center.

 Criterion has promised to release a DVD version of its earlier massive laser disc boxed set, the one that originally sold for $125.00.
 Whereas the DVD buyer shouldn't be dissuaded from enjoying the Universal DVD now, the extras and commentaries of the promised Criterion do sound attractive.
 And it is always possible that Criterion will retransfer Spartacus in 16:9.
-(Note April, 2001: Criterion did release a disc of Spartacus that has replaced this one; Savant reviewed it here.)

-On a scale of Excellent, Good, Fair, and
+On a scale of Excellent, Good, Fair, and Poor, Spartacus rates:

 Movie: Excellent